Booth Tarkington: Personal life

 Tarkington was married to Laura Louisa Fletcher from 1902 until their divorce in 1911.
 Their only child, Laurel, was born in 1906 and died in 1923.
-Fletcher, a published poet (and aunt of 1930s gay Hollywood nightclub performer Bruz Fletcher), was involved in adapting his fiction for the stage.
+Fletcher, a published poet, was involved in adapting his fiction for the stage.
 Her prosperous Indiana banking family is thought to be the model for certain characters in Tarkington's writing.

 Tarkington's second marriage was to Susanah Keifer Robinson in 1912.
 They had no children.

 Tarkington began losing his eyesight in the 1920s.
-He continued producing his works by dictating to his secretary Elizabeth Trotter.
+He continued to write by dictating to his secretary Elizabeth Trotter.
 Despite his failing eyesight, between 1928 and 1940 he edited several historical novels by his Kennebunkport, Maine, neighbor Kenneth Roberts, who described Tarkington as a "co-author" of his later books and dedicated three of them (Rabble in Arms, Northwest Passage, and Oliver Wiswell) to him.

 Tarkington underwent eye surgery in February 1929.
-In August 1930, he suffered a complete loss in his eyesight and was rushed from Maine to Baltimore for surgery on his right eye.
-He had an additional two operations in the latter half of 1930.
+In August 1930, he suffered complete loss of eyesight and was rushed from Maine to Baltimore for surgery on his right eye.
+He had an additional two operations in 1930.
 In 1931, after five months of blindness, he underwent a fifth and final operation.
-The surgery resulted in a significant restoration in his eyesight.
-However, his physical energy was diminished for the remainder of his life.
+The surgery significantly restored his eyesight, but his physical energy was diminished for the remainder of his life.